16 Perfect Snacks for People on a Carnivore Diet & Meat Lovers

 When to snack?

-If you are carnivore you are most likely eating meals until fully satiated and because the meals are loaded with good fats and plenty of protein then you shouldn’t be getting hungry for some time.
+If you are a carnivore purist, you are most likely eating meals until fully stuffed, and because the meals are loaded with good fats and plenty of protein, you shouldn’t be getting hungry for some time.

-So yeah, snacks can come in handy and help with succumbing to sneaking in a non-approved food like candy bars, processed health bar, or the brownies your co-workers brought in to work.
+So yeah, snacks can come in handy and help with succumbing to sneaking in non-approved food like candy bars, processed health bars, or the brownies your co-workers brought in to work.

 When Not to Snack?

-If you want to sleep well then cut off eating in general…about 2-3 hours before bedtime.
+If you want to sleep well, cut off eating in general about 2-3 hours before bedtime.
 This counts for snacks too.

 I’ve had sleep problems for many years, and when I stopped eating snacks before bed, I found it improved my sleep quality.